chaelim/BrokenGuardPage/Readme.md

     ![Chrome process integrity level](img/chrome_integrity_level.PNG)

 ## Conclusion ##
-- It shows how stack growing mechanism is fragile in especially multi-threaded environment.
+- The demo programs show how stack growing mechanism is fragile especially in multi-threaded environment.
 A subtle bug in one thread that reads other thread's stack guard page area can crash the application.
 - See this [Mark's blog](http://blogs.technet.com/b/markrussinovich/archive/2009/07/08/3261309.aspx) for thread stack expansion details.
 - Allowing just `PROCESS_VM_READ` right can lead serious security issue like allowing crash your application from any other apps.
 See this [Blog](http://blogs.msdn.com/b/oldnewthing/archive/2006/01/17/513779.aspx) and [IsBadxxxPtr APIs are dangerous](http://blogs.msdn.com/b/larryosterman/archive/2004/05/18/134471.aspx)
 - .NET commits whole thread stack memory (no run-time growing).
 They've chosen reliability over more memory consumption.
-- When I working on servers, I always **committed whole thread stack memory** at the thread initialization time especially for the worker threads in game server.
+- For game servers, I always **committed whole thread stack memory** at the thread initialization time especially for the worker threads in game server.
 I think eliminating run-time stack growing will give tiny bit of perf benefits as well. :)